denten-books/plain-text/main.md

 [@readingrisk2004]."
 The conclusion stands in stark contrast with trends that tell a story of an expanding literary, textual field.
 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
-Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage "heavy" content like sound and video--grew at a modest 5.4% per year.
+Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage-heavy content like sound and video--grew at a modest 5.4% per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26% of verbal information consumed in 1960.
-That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption.
+That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption, which means that reading has increased its share of the overall household attention span [@bohn2009, @hilbert2012].
-Reading--construed broadly--has overall increased its share of household attention span [@bohn2009, @hilbert2012].
-All measures point to a drastic expansion of the textual field.
 The first decade of the 21st century saw a 20% increase in library visitation [@imls2013].
 According to UNESCO data, literacy rates continue to rise globally, as the gender and global gaps begin to close [@unesco2013].
 By a conservative estimate, the number of scientific publication grows at about 4.7% per year, which means that amount of published research roughly doubles every 15 years or so (and the numbers are much, much, higher in some fields) [@larsen2010, @archambault2005, @crespi2008] The number of books published in the United States almost tripled from 2005 to 2009 [@bowker2010].
+All measures point to a drastic expansion of the textual field.

 Something does not add up.
 As a society we are reading, writing, and publishing more each year.
-With these figures in mind, I ask: What is the source of modern metaphysical anxiety about the status of a literary text?
-What does the NEA study really measure?
+With these figures in mind, I ask: What is at risk: literature, or merely one of its many definitions?
+What is the source of modern metaphysical anxiety about the status of a literary text?

 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens1998, @merrin199].
-A decade later it turned against the internet and computation, which to many threatens the very foundations of humanity and the humanities [@golumbia2009, @marche2012, @fish2012].[^ln12-internetet] I will argue here and throughout that the aims of such metaphysical angst are misaligned.
+A decade later it turned against the internet and computation, which to many threaten the very foundations of humanity and the humanities [@golumbia2009, @marche2012,
-Reconstructing the physical conditions of textuality reveals radical alienation from the material contexts of knowledge production on the part of readers and authors.
+@fish2012].[^ln12-internetet] I will argue here and throughout that the aims of such metaphysical angst are misaligned.
+Reconstructing the physical conditions of textuality reveals profound alienation from the material contexts of knowledge production on the part of readers and authors.
 Although literacy thrives, the very nature of what constitutes a literary text has changed with the advent of new material conditions.
 The changing circumstances threaten to reconfigure modes of literary production, access, and distribution tied to the circulation of paper and ink.

 [^ln12-internet]: The NEA study has this to say on the topic of "What is responsible for the decline of literary reading?": "If the 2002 data represent